Hello Daydreamers!

 Before cutting, we need to do a couple of things!

 I want to make 16 gift tags in total, and I recommend you also make plenty of them.
-I mean enough to make for each person you’ll give a present on Christmas!
+I mean, enough to make for each person you’ll give a present to at Christmas!

 I will make eight tags in black and gold and another eight in white and red foil cardstock.